MelekElloumi/image-processing-tool/README.md

 # Image Processing Tool

-- This is a Python application that lets you open .pgm files and edit them.
+- This is a Python application that lets you open .pgm image files and edit them.
-- Edits include contrast manipulation, filtering and thresholding functions.
+- Edits include contrast manipulation, filtering and thresholding functions (mainly grayscale processing)
 - You can also add random noise and generate an ascii art from you image (find it in output folder)
 - To execute it, run the image_processing_tool.bat file.